-“The idea for this book took shape during a seminar course that I taught at NSLIU, Bengaluru in January, 2015 and the NUJS, Kolkata in June, 2016.
+“The idea for this book took shape during a seminar course that I taught at NLSIU, Bengaluru in January, 2015 and NUJS, Kolkata in June, 2016.
 This book advances Justice Vivian Bose’s vision of the Constitution, a vision that understood both the historical monument of framing, and the Constitution itself, as fundamentally transformative.
-But it is a vision that, notwithstanding of the Supreme Court’s recent indications to the contrary [Krishna Kumar, (2017) 3 SCC 1; Kalpana, (2018) 7 SCC 1], remains marginalized in judicial history.”
+But it is a vision, notwithstanding Supreme Court’s recent indications to the contrary [Krishna Kumar, (2017) 3 SCC 1; Kalpana, (2018) 7 SCC 1], remains marginalized in judicial history.”

 [Hon’ble Justice Dr. D.Y.
 Chandrachud in Kalpana, (2018) 7 SCC 1 quoted Albie Sachs.
 I quoted him too on 16.05.2018.

 Justice Vivian Bose = Indian father, English mother, American wife.]

 “In E.P.
 Royappa, (1974) 4 SCC 3 Supreme Court decoupled arbitrariness from reasonable classification, and set it up as a free-standing Article 14 test for testing the validity of Executive Action:

 Equality is a dynamic concept with many aspect and dimensions and it cannot be ‘cribbed cabined and confined’ [sic] within traditional and doctrinaire limits… equality is antithetic to arbitrariness.”

 [Hon’ble Justice Dr. D.Y.
 Chandrachud’s son Dr. Abhinav Chandrachud quoted the emboldened phrase, with special interest, on 05.06.2013.
 I quoted Dr. Abhinav Chandrachud and E.P.
 Royappa on 13.08.2018; 31.08.2017.]